Coconut water is incredibly refreshing. This trendy beverage is replete with electrolytes and other essential nutrients.

 |Parameter||Coconut water||Sports drink|

 Even the World Health Organization recommends coconut water for treating dehydration – especially in cases of acute diarrhea (2).

 There is a lot of research going on focusing on how coconut water can benefit human health.
 Stating that coconut water is healthy could be an understatement – if you are not totally aware of what it can do for you.

-How Does Coconut Water Benefit You?
+How Does Coconut Water Benefit Your Health And Skin?

 1. May Improve Exercise Performance

 The electrolytes present in coconut water are key.
 Coconut water contains more electrolytes than conventional beverages like Cola or Sprite (3).

 Coconut water offers hydrating effects similar to the usual carbohydrate-electrolyte sports drinks (4).
 Its effects on exercise performance were also similar to that of sports drinks.
 But since coconut water is a natural source of potassium and doesn’t contain added sugars and sweeteners, it might be used as an alternative to sports drinks.